alj1983/MaxentVariableSelection/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have corrected the vignette.
+In this version I have corrected the vignette and added DOIs to the references in the description, as requested.
+Also added example code in the example section of the VariableSelection.Rd file as requested.

 ## Test environments
 * ubuntu 16.04, R 3.2.3